 Postdoctoral Associate & Visiting Scholar, Dr. Hasan ULUS completed his undergraduate education in 2011 in Mechanical Engineering Department at Selcuk University and received his MSc degree also from the Mechanical Engineering Department at Selcuk University in 2014.
 Then joined as a lecturer in the same university.
 He worked his PhD in 2019 from Mechanical Engineering Department at the Konya Technical University in the fields of mechanical performances of nanoparticle modified FRP composites under seawater environment.
 In 2022, he joined Sabancı University, Composite Technologies Center of Excellence as a visiting fellow.
 Dr. Ulus’ research areas are, synthesis and characterization of nanoparticles, nanoparticle modification of FRP composites for multifunctional properties, mechanical performances of adhesively / mechanically jointed composites.
 He is now a post-doc researcher in the University of Delaware.
 He will be studying on the ultra-high performance concrete structures reinforced with recycled FRP particles.
 In his free time, he interested in playing music, swimming and travelling.

 Annabelle Dorsett is currently an undergraduate student at the University of Delaware and plans to graduate in May 2024.
 She graduated from Northern High School is Maryland.
 She is interested in sustainability topics and coastal resiliency.
 She was a previous intern with Penonni, which is an ENR Top 500 consulting engineering firm.
-Annabelle is currently a Chair’s Fellow and is working on coastal resiliency and monitoring of infrastructure impacted by sea level rise and compound inundation.
+Annabelle was a Chair’s Fellow during the Spring 2023 semester and is working on coastal resiliency and monitoring of infrastructure impacted by sea level rise and compound inundation.
 Annabelle also serves on the executive board for the UD Chapter of the American Society of Civil Engineers (ASCE).

 UNDERGRADUATE RESEARCHERS – Past Chair’s Fellows